 The A Vitamin helps keep the skin moisturized, it helps to create and repair skin cells.
 Vitamin C helps encourage healthy growth of collagen.

 Drinking watermelon juice before an intense workout helps reduce muscle soreness and heart rate,

-Citrulline, an amino acid in watermelon, handles the reduction of muscle soreness.
+Citrulline, an amino acid in watermelon, is responsible for the reduction of muscle soreness.